cd-athena/GREEM/README.md

 ### 3. Use Encoding/Decoding Benchmarks

 #### 3.1 Install FFMPEG for Encoding/Decoding

-If you plan to use the encoding/decoding benchmarks inside the project, it is required that FFMPEG is installed on the system.
+If you plan to use the encoding/decoding benchmarks of this project, it is required that FFMPEG is installed on the system.

-This can be tested by executing the command: `ffmpeg -version`.
+It is possible to test if FFMPEG is properly installed by executing the command: `ffmpeg -version`.

-TODO

 #### 3.2 Download and Add Videos to Benchmarks

 TODO

+#### 3.3 Install NVIDIA GPU Hardware Acceleration for FFMPEG

+*Note: Some encoding/decoding benchmarks require an NVIDIA GPU and CUDA installed at the moment.*

+To be able to use CUDA hardware acceleration for FFMPEG, if is necessary to install the required NVIDIA codec headers for FFMPEG.
+A guide how to do so can be found at [NVIDIA docs](https://docs.nvidia.com/video-technologies/video-codec-sdk/12.0/ffmpeg-with-nvidia-gpu/index.html).

 ### 4. Install CUDA for NVIDIA GPUs (optional)